-"Weapon" means any:

-- Firearm;

-- Knife:

-- Razor;

-- Ice pick;

-- Dirk;

-- Box cutter;

-- Nun chucks;

-- Pepper spray, mace, or other noxious spray;

-- Explosive;

-- Taser or other instrument that uses electrical current to cause neuromuscular incapacitation; or

-- Any other instrument or substance capable of causing bodily harm.
+"Weapon" means any firearm; knife; razor; ice pick; dirk; box cutter; nun chucks; pepper spray, mace, or other noxious spray; explosive; taser or other instrument that uses electrical current; or any other instrument or substance capable of causing bodily harm.

-No student, except for Military personnel (such as ROTC cadets) acting in the course of their official duties or as otherwise expressly permitted by this policy, shall possess a weapon, display what appears to be a weapon, or threaten to use a weapon before or after school while:
+No student, except for Military personnel (such as ROTC cadets) acting in the course of their official duties or students acting in the course of an instructional class or a school-approved activity, shall possess a weapon, display what appears to be a weapon, or threaten to use a weapon before or after school while:

-- o In a school building;
+in a school building;

-- On or about school property;

-- At any school sponsored activity or event;

-- On route to or from school or any school sponsored activity; or

-- Off the school grounds at any school bus stop.
+- on or about school property; - at any school-sponsored activity or event; - on route to or from school or any school-sponsored activity; or - off the school grounds at any school bus stop.